NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 occurrences[...].basket.display_name  | Integer | display_name for given topic.
 See [All Topics](topics/#all-topics) for more information
 occurrences[...].ring_next            | Integer | Location ID (i.e. internal id of the page) of the next occurrence of this topic.
 If `null`, then this is the only instance of this topic occurrences[...].ring_previous        | Integer | Location ID (i.e. internal id of the page) of the previous occurrence of this topic.
-If `null`, then this is the only instance of this topic pagenumber.filepath                   | String  | Location of the specific xml file in which this location is found, relative to the root folder of the unzipped epub pagenumber.pagenumber_tag             | String  | Reconstructed pagenumber identifier tag as it appears in the epub pagenumber.css_selector               | String  | CSS Selector for finding the location within the original xml file pagenumber.xpath                      | String  | xpath for finding the location within the original xml file localid                               | String  | Human-readable representation of the page number next_location_id                      | Integer | Id of the next location (page) in this epub previous_location_id                  | Integer | Id of the previous location (page) in this epub
+If `null`, then this is the only instance of this topic pagenumber.filepath                   | String  | Location of the specific xml file in which this location is found, relative to the root folder of the unzipped EPUB pagenumber.pagenumber_tag             | String  | Reconstructed page number identifier tag as it appears in the EPUB pagenumber.css_selector               | String  | CSS Selector for finding the location within the original xml file pagenumber.xpath                      | String  | xpath for finding the location within the original xml file localid                               | String  | Human-readable representation of the page number next_location_id                      | Integer | Id of the next location (page) in this EPUB previous_location_id                  | Integer | Id of the previous location (page) in this EPUB

 ---

 ## All IndexPatterns

 A list of all IndexPattern objects.
-Indexpatterns are primarily used for extraction, but are also used for conforming the `localid` attribute (which is essentially just a stored pagenumber) to the css selectors/xpath/tag necessary for finding the location in the original epub file.
+Indexpatterns are primarily used for extraction, but are also used for conforming the `localid` attribute (which is essentially just a stored page number) to the css selectors/xpath/tag necessary for finding the location in the original EPUB file.

 ```
 /api/epub/index-pattern/all/